 Recently, vibrational spectroscopic imaging and microscopy have gained attention due to the molecular specificity achieved.
 Contrary to electronic transitions (excited by visible light), the vibrational modes of a molecule are determined by its spatial atomic configuration, strength of its chemical bonds, isotopic content, and interactions with surrounding and/or attached molecules.
 Therefore, vibrational contrast offers high chemical specificity in a label-free manner.
 Information about the vibrational state of a molecule can be obtained indirectly by inelastic Raman scattering, directly by excitation of fundamental vibrational modes with mid-infrared radiation, or by overtone-vibrational excitation by near-infrared absorption.
-These modalities differ in terms of operational characteristics such as the sensitivity, specificity, spatial resolution, imaging speed, and contrast portfolio achieved.
+These modalities differ in terms of operational characteristics such as the sensitivity, specificity, spatial resolution, imaging depth, imaging speed, and contrast portfolio achieved.

 Coherent Raman scattering imaging can detect lipids, proteins, and nucleic acids in living cells and tissues at video rates and with sub-micrometer spatial resolution.
 As a result, such imaging can resolve subcellular structures (Cheng and Xie, 2015) (Figures 2A-2F).
 For instance, stimulated Raman scattering, which is a nonresonant background-free coherent Raman scattering modality in which the signal is directly proportional to the concentration, has been shown capable of functional imaging of label-free membrane potential and action potentials in neurons (Lee et al., 2017).
 This offers a powerful label-free alternative to genetically encoded calcium/voltage indicators.
-However, there is risk of photodamage, and the detection limit of Raman-based imaging is above 1 mM, as reported, for instance, when the source of contrast was the C-H bonds of phospholipids in cell membranes (Cheng and Xie, 2015; Potma and Xie, 2003) or the CH3 bonds in dimethyl sulfoxide (Cheng and Xie, 2015).
-Wang et al., 2013).
-This detection limit poses a problem for label-free live-cell analytical imaging of other sources of biomolecular contrast present at lower concentrations, such as carbohydrates and proteins.
-Additionally, the intrinsic contrast portfolio of Raman imaging is incomplete.
-The spectral features of important carbohydrates, such as glucose or lactate, are too weak for live-cell imaging.
-For instance, glucose has been detected in living cells by stimulated Raman scattering, but only with the help of a labeled glucose analog that is metabolized under certain conditions (Hu et al., 2015).
-Other important bands, such as the amide II band of proteins, are also practically absent in Raman imaging.
+However, there is risk of photodamage, and the detection limit of Raman-based imaging is above 1 mM, as reported, for instance, when the

-Figure 2 Direct Metabolic Imaging of Single Cells and Intact C. elegans with Vibrational Microscopy
+Figure 2.
+Direct Metabolic Imaging of Single Cells and Intact C. elegans with Vibrational Microscopy

 (A-F) Metabolic imaging of single cells and intact C. elegans using stimulated Raman scattering microscopy.
 (A) Protein map of living HeLa cells with isotope labeling showing newly synthesized proteins.
 (B) Lipid map of the HeLa cells shown in (A).
-Scale bars in (A) and (B),
+Scale bars in (A) and (B), 10 μ m.

-10 μm.
 (C) Time-lapse micrographs of DNA (magenta) and lipids (green) in a HeLa cell during cell division.
 (D) Cholesterol map of a living C. elegans.
 (E) Lipid map in living C. elegans.
-Scale bars in (D) and (E), 10 μm.
-(F) Chemical micrographs of living C. elegans showing lysosome-related organelles (LROs, green), neutral fat droplets (red), oxidized lipids (magenta), and proteins (cvan), Scale bar, 50 μm.
+Scale bars in (D) and (E), 10 μ m.
+(F) Chemical micrographs of living C. elegans showing lysosome-related organelles (LROs, green), neutral fat droplets (red), oxidized lipids (magenta), and proteins (cyan).
+Scale bar, 50 μ m.